 - The statement unethically suggests that medical doctors make a decision for which they are not qualified and one which could deny the patient screening that could be life-saving.

 For our DES Action group, it is important to always keep our ear to the ground, not only for new research developments about DES, but also for any new government activities concerning DES exposure.
-All of the above matters regarding management have been or are currently being addressed by DES Action Australia-NSW.
+All of the above matters regarding management have been or are currently being addressed by DES Action NSW.
 The continued financial support by members to help us continue our work in ensuring our just and rightful health care is always appreciated.